Interview by Ana Prendes

 While experiencing Gone, Gone Beyond, my brain was constantly interconnecting thoughts, and several narratives were unfolding, creating a very individual journey for each viewer.
 How do these ‘unbounded’ narratives connect with the action of going beyond the frame in a 360º experience?
 What role do you think the audience plays in creating the meaning of the work?

 That was my intention, so I am glad it worked for you.
 I suppose it’s the aim to go beyond or bypass the medium where possible since the word “medium” means a middle way or gateway between one thing and another… for cinema, it’s the screen or the projector; for sound, it’s the speakers.
 I think we are so used to speakers that we don’t really think about those, and sound permeates the air.
 But all the better when it’s around you.
-With moving image, it’s more unusual for an audience to not be on one side and the image facing them like a mirror or a frame on a wall.
+With moving images, it’s more unusual for an audience not to be on one side and the image facing them like a mirror or a frame on a wall.

 The aim is to get beyond the novelty aspect; it is not enough to just present a showcase for surround A/V. I want people to forget the screens, and if they are interacting, it’s with each other and what’s beyond the screen.
-The audience is important because they help create the atmosphere, and we have the rare opportunity to face other people and watch their eyes and gestures, hands pointing, heads turning.
+The audience is important because they help create the atmosphere, and we have the rare opportunity to face other people and watch their eyes and gestures, hands pointing, and heads turning.
 I think it works pretty well.

 After this five-year journey creating Gone, Gone Beyond, what directions do you see taking your work into?